The new car brands coming to the UK this year

 Parent company BYD

-Denza has been around since 2010 and today finds itself marketed as a premium sibling brand of BYD.
+Denza has been around since 2010 and today finds itself marketed as a premium sibling brand of global giant BYD.

-It was originally a joint venture with Mercedes but is now entirely Build Your Dreams-controlled.
+It was originally a joint venture with the parent company of Mercedes-Benz but is now entirely BYD-controlled.

 Firefly